Skurks/Skurks/README.md

 ## My Communication Channels
 I strive to be a hyper efficient person & purposefully carve out time in my day/week to 'think'.
 My calendar (and thus my time) is very important to me
+* I'm a morning person so can send communications at rediculous hours of the morning.
+I don't expect a response.
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll likely decline.
 * Please DON'T schedule/double book me.
 But if the calendar slot is open, take it!
+* I do my best to not ping/message folks over the weekend unless they've reached out first.

 CHANNEL (Most urgent to least urgent) | BEST FOR